microsoft/pxt-arcade/docs/hardware/adding.md

 * MMA8453
 * MMA8653

-If requested, we can add support for MSA300, which seems to be cheaper.
+If requested, we can add support for MSA300, which might be a cheaper alternative.

-The accelerometers should have the SDA, SCL and INT1 lines connected to respective `ACCELEROMETER_*` lines as defined in the bootloader.
+The accelerometers should have the SDA, SCL and INT1 lines connected to each respective `ACCELEROMETER_*` lines as defined in the bootloader.
-If possible, keep this separate from the `SDA`/`SCL` exposed on the header, so the one on the header can be used as a general digital IO.
+If possible, keep this separate from the `SDA`/`SCL` exposed on the header to keep the one on the header available as a general digital IO line.

 ### Vibration motor #vibrationmotor